 The table above shows the average duels that Shaw wins during matches.
 These stats have been calculated throughout his 22 appearances for the club.
 As it shows, he has successfully won 40/47 tackles that he as attempted which is a terrific percentage of 85% which shows good consistency when tackling attackers.
-He has only committed 10 fouls this season and picking up 1 yellow card and he has suffered 21 fouls which shows his attacking abilities to get past defenders.
+He has only committed 10 fouls this season and picked up 1 yellow card and he has suffered 21 fouls which shows his attacking abilities to get past defenders.
 The next stat shows that he has been more successful while taking on people than unsuccessful.
-He has taken on people 19 times successfully out of 35 which is a 54% success rate which also presents his attacking flare.
+He has taken on people 19 times successfully out of 35 which is a 54% success rate which also presents his attacking flair.
 A defender is likely to have good heading ability but full backs nowadays seem to be more attacking and pacey than physical but Shaw is both.
 He has won 46/80 headers he has challenged for which is above 50%.

 Luke Shaw has a 70% pass accuracy rate.
 Most of his successful passes are made through short passes (using his feet etc.).
 His long passes have not been as good but he is a player whose passing range tends to shorter.
 The successful general pass he has made comes to 335 passes.
 His successful headed passes are 64.
 He has only managed to misplace 96 of his general passes which show that he has a decent passing accuracy.

 He has a 68.1% clearance rate throughout the season which means he has stopped a lot of chances.
 With 109 clearances and 46 interceptions, Shaw has shown he has the intelligence to stop a pass or a cross from an attacker.